Xilinx/vck190-base-trd/docs/source/run/run-dashboard.rst

 Connect to the Bokeh Server
 ---------------------------

-Follow these steps to boot the board into Linux
+Follow these steps to boot the board into Linux.
+These steps can be skipped if you are already at the Linux prompt *xilinx-vck190-20221*

 * Ensure all steps under the section :ref:`Board Setup` are verified.